 PLAN FOR ORGANIZATION AND EXTENSION OF SERVICES: The signage present in the Annexation Area is of the same scope and standard as the signage present in the Comparable Areas.
-Maintenance of the existing signage for public roadways serving the Annexation Area is currently being carried out by the City's sign maintenance program.
-No extension of these services will be required as a result of the annexation.
+This signage is private and will remain so upon annexation.
+No extension of street sign and signal services is planned for the Annexation Area.